 ologic technology began Bridgestone’s EV journey.
 Since it was first developed we’ve gone on to supply tyres for many EVs, from BMW’s i3s, to Audi’s first all-electric SUV, the e-tron, as well as for those racing in the Bridgestone World Solar Challenge; a 3,000km race across the Australian Outback that pushes the limits of technological innovation and solar-powered mobility.

-Bridgestone is not only committed to the electric future; we’re committed to bringing it to the present as soon as possible.
+Bridgestone is not only committed to the electric future, we’re committed to bringing it to the present as soon as possible.
 But achieving this definitely isn’t something we can do alone.
-Industry-wide collaboration, combining all the brilliant expertise we have at our disposal, like we recently showed with Volkswagen, is what’s required.
+Industry-wide collaboration and co-creation, combining all the brilliant expertise we have at our disposal, like we recently showed with Volkswagen, is what’s required.
 Only then will we deliver the electric future we’re all dreaming of.